 For our June Webinar, a panel of expert practitioners shared their secrets to initiating and scaling value selling within their organizations.
 To conclude the webinar, they answered some questions from the audience, read by our moderator Peyton Marshall.
-Here are their live answers:
+Here are their live answers: Our Panel:

 - Laurent Gambier, Pricing Director, Schneider Electric

 - Paolo De Angeli, Pricing Group Expert, Borealis

 - Marian Desimone, Business Value Expert, Dun and Bradstreet